lbd-hfut/Computing-Platform/README.md

 ### Running the Application

-First, select the deep learning parameters in the `configs/config.py` file,then you can run the main application script with the following command:
+First, select the deep learning parameters in the `configs/config.py` file, then you can run the main application script with the following command:

 ```bash
 python train.py